Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Shoulder Throw (Light)

 ### Fate-Sealing
-Adds Stasis to target on crit
+Adds Retain to target on crit

 **Available on**
 - Corrosion (Fire)